ense-375-Lab-2025/ENSE-375-Lab/Lab-2/JUnit2.md

 ### Lab Instructor: [Trevor Douglas](mailto:trevor.douglas@uregina.ca)

 ## Objective
-Introduce students to a powerful build automation tool, while also providing hands-on experience in writing unit tests for applications.
-Additionally, familiarize them with the principles of Test-Driven Development (TDD) to promote writing tests before coding, fostering better design and code quality.
+Introduce students to a powerful build automation tool, while also providing hands-on experience in writing unit tests for an application.

 ## What is Maven?